 - 2 slices bread

-Combine turkey, stuffing mix, milk, Parmesan, onion, pepper, egg, salt, garlic, and pepper in a large bowl and mix well with your hands.
+- Combine turkey, stuffing mix, milk, Parmesan, onion, pepper, egg, salt, garlic powder, and pepper in a large bowl and mix well with your hands.

-Place two slices of bread in the bottom of a baking sheet.
-Spoon mixture onto the bread and shape into a loaf.
+- Place two slices of bread on the bottom of a baking sheet.
+Spoon mixture onto the bread and shape it into a loaf.

 - Bake for 30 minutes and remove from the oven for the sauce.